Man Utd return to Old Trafford for the first time since their derby disaster, while Man City will be hoping their goal rush continues.

 Victory will ensure that United remain on course for qualification into the knockout stages, but favours from elsewhere would be most welcome.

-FC Basel gave Sir Alex Ferguson's side a fright at the Theatre of Dreams on 27th September and the Red Devils will be keen for the Swiss outfit to produce a similar display when they travel to Portugal to take on Group C leaders Benfica.
+gave Sir Alex Ferguson's side a fright at the Theatre of Dreams on 27th September and the Red Devils will be keen for the Swiss outfit to produce a similar display when they travel to Portugal to take on Group C leaders Benfica

 Roberto Mancini's side will feel that Lady Luck is on their side ahead of a trip to Spain, with their midweek opponents set to be without a number of key men through injury - including highly-rated striker Giuseppe Rossi.